devonfw-forge/devon4flutter-non-bloc-arch/Home.md

         - Provider
     - Current Problems with State
 - Communication with the Web
-- Architecture Guid for building a Flutter App
+- Architecture Guide for building a Flutter App
     - (more research on this)
+- Unit-Tests
 - Keeping things Pretty
     - Mastering the Widget Tree
     - naming conventions